shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Manipulation

 At level 11, you become adept at manipulating areas.
-Permanent spells you cast in your bonded schools can have 2 Bond Affinity options applied to them.
+When you cast a spell with the Permanent Bond Affinity option, you may choose a 2nd Bond Affinity option to apply to it.

 ### Area Admin